Toyota Forward Camera System Unavailable

 The front camera in every Toyota is located within the rearview mirror housing, which sits at the top of the windscreen.
 These glasses are exposed to various road hazards and must be replaced and damaged.
 During its fitment, the new windscreen may end up being slightly misaligned.
 Although barely visible to the naked eye, this offset to the camera’s field of vision may be significant.
 The inaccurate readings and data it sends will affect other safety system features.

-The only way to fix this problem is by recalibrating the camera and realigning its field of view.
-Because it requires specialized equipment, this procedure is usually far out of the reach of DIY automotive mechanics.
+The only way to fix this problem is to recalibrate the camera and realign its field of view.
+Because it requires specialized equipment, this procedure is usually beyond the reach of DIY automotive mechanics.
 Instead, you will need to visit an authorized dealer.

 Where are Toyota forward cameras located

 The front camera in Toyota cars is an integral part of their TSS feature.
 This safety system uses several sensors to monitor the environment and take appropriate preventive actions.
-This component works together with the microwave radar behind the front grille to enable features like Pre-Collision Warning and Adaptive cruise control.
+This component works with the microwave radar behind the front grille, enabling features like Pre-Collision Warning and Adaptive cruise control.

 Additionally, it monitors the road ahead, assuring the car drives within the lines and spotting oncoming vehicles.
 It will warn the driver when straying out of a lane and automatically dips its headlights if necessary.
 Lastly, it can recognize different road signs and inform drivers about current road regulations.
 You can always turn these features on and off using the control buttons or cancel the menu on the steering wheel.